 Since 2013, the Appalachian Theatre of the High Country has been working closely with Clearscapes, an architectural firm based in Raleigh, NC, to design a modern theater facility that preserves the original exterior appearance of the 1938 Appalachian Theatre and pays homage to the 1938 theater's history in its redesigned interior.
 Completion of the main facade reconstruction, which closely replicates the original 1938 appearance, was completed in 2017.
-Work on the interior reconstruction is slated to begin in Spring 2018, with an estimated completion date in Summer 2019.
+Vannoy Construction began work on the exterior and interior reconstruction in August of 2018, with an estimated completion date in late Summer/early Fall 2019.
 The plans below are the latest construction drawings for this interior work.
 Click on the "Learn More" button for each view to see the full drawing as a PDF.

 The redesigned theater interior will include the main performance space, an expansion of the original stage house, the original auditorium floor, the original balcony, and a redesign of former office space facing West King Street into a community room that will accommodate meetings, receptions, and smaller performances that do not require the main stage.